 (Something similar happened 15 years later in South Lebanon.
 The Shiite population greeted our troops with flowers and rice, believing that we would drive the Palestinians out and leave.
 When we didn’t, they turned into determined guerrilla fighters and eventually founded Hezbollah.)

 By now, hatred is everywhere.
-Arabs and Israelis use different highways, but it is far worse than South African apartheid, because the whites there had no interest in driving the blacks out.
-It is also far worse than most forms of colonialism, because the imperial powers did not generally pull the land out from under the feet of the natives in order to settle there.
+Arabs and Israelis use different highways, but it is far worse than South African apartheid because the whites there had no interest in driving the blacks out.
+It is also far worse than most forms of colonialism because the imperial powers did not generally pull the land out from under the feet of the natives in order to settle there.

 If the founder of modern Zionism, the Viennese journalist Theodor Herzl, were to come to life again, he would be totally shocked.
-In the futuristic novel he wrote in German at the beginning of last century, called Altneuland (“Old-new Land”), he described in detail life in the future Jewish State.
+In the futuristic novel, he wrote in German at the beginning of the last century, called Altneuland (“Old-new Land”), he described in detail life in the future Jewish State.
 Its Arab inhabitants are portrayed as happy and patriotic citizens, grateful for all the progress and advantages brought by the Zionists.

-In the beginning of the Jewish immigration, the Arabs were indeed remarkably acquiescent.
+At the beginning of the Jewish immigration, the Arabs were indeed remarkably acquiescent.
 Perhaps they believed that the Zionists were a new version of the German religious immigrants who had arrived a few decades earlier and indeed brought progress to the country.

 These Germans, who called themselves Templars (no connection with the medieval crusader group so called) had no political ambitions.
-They set up model villages and urban neighborhoods and lived happily ever after, until the German Nazis infected them.
-At the outbreak of World War II, the British deported them all to far-away Australia.
+They set up model villages and urban neighborhoods and lived happily ever after until the German Nazis infected them.
+At the outbreak of World War II, the British deported them all to faraway Australia.

 The model village these Templars built near Jaffa, Sarona, is now an amusement park in Tel Aviv – the very place where the latest terrorist outrage took place.

-When the Arabs realized that the new Zionist immigrants were not a repeat of the Templars, but a new aggressive colonialist implantation, conflict became inevitable.
+When the Arabs realized that the new Zionist immigrants were not a repeat of the Templars, but a new aggressive colonialist implantation, the conflict became inevitable.
 It grows worse from year to year.
 The hatred between the two peoples seems to reach new heights all the time.

 By now, the two peoples seem to live in two different worlds.
 A centuries-old Arab village and a new Israeli settlement, situated one mile apart, might just as well exist on two different planets.